Cahill Gordon & Reindel LLP

 He has served on the Executive Committee of the Antitrust Law Section of the New York State Bar Association and has also been chair of the Antitrust Litigation Committee of the New York State Bar Association Section on Commercial and Federal Litigation.

 Larry was a member of the board of directors of The Legal Aid Society of New York City and New York Lawyers for the Public Interest and is a past president of the Yale Law School Association.
 He is the recipient of the Thurgood Marshall Award of the Association of the Bar of the City of New York.

 Larry joined Cahill in 1969 and became a partner in 1975.
 He was a partner in the firm until January 2010 when he became senior counsel.
 From 1971-73, he taught as a visiting lecturer at Yale College.
-He has been an adjunct professor at Fordham Law School since 2007, where he teaches a course on comparative cartel enforcement.
+He has been an adjunct professor at Fordham Law School since 2007, and he is a visiting professor at the University of Amsterdam Law School.
 He was a visiting lecturer at Yale Law School from 2011-13 and has also taught at Católica Portuguesa School of Law in Lisbon, Portugal.
 He is also a member of the advisory board of the Institute for Consumer Antitrust Studies at Loyola University (Chicago) School of Law.

 Mergers and Acquisitions